Who Is This Credit Card Best For?

 Frequently shops with a particular merchant and wants to be rewarded for their loyalty See more cards

-While that makes it less appealing as an everyday card, the value it provides in discounts, free shipping, extended returns, and exclusive extras more than make up for it.
+While that makes it less appealing as an everyday card, the value it provides in discounts, free shipping, extended returns, and exclusive extras could make the card worth it for avid Target shoppers.

 Extended returns and other perks

 - Generous store discount: You get a 5% discount on all eligible items purchased at Target stores and on Target.com.
 Cards from Gap-brand stores, Macy’s, and a few other retailers offer 5% back on store purchases, but few cards outside the retail realm provide ongoing 5% rewards.

 - Free two-day shipping on many items: Most Target.com shoppers need to order at least $35 worth of items to qualify for free shipping, and even then, it’ll take three to five days to arrive.
 With the Target RedCard, you get free standard shipping on most items and free two-day shipping on select items.

 - Extended returns and other perks: Cardholders qualify for an extra 30 days on top of Target’s regular 90-day return period.
 You also get 10% off Hotels.com purchases, early access to select products and promotions, and more.

 - Limited acceptance: The Target RedCard can only be used at Target stores and on Target.com.
 While this setup is relatively common for store credit cards, there are some that offer the ability to use the card elsewhere.